GPUOpen-Tools/radeon_memory_visualizer/documentation/source/heap_overview.rst

 The 'total size' bar shows the total amount of physical memory in the heap.

-The 'used' bar shows how much memory the application is using in dark gray.
+The "Requested" bar shows how much memory the application has requested.
+This should give an indication of the memory footprint of the application.
-The lighter gray to the right indicates the total amount of memory used by all processes in the system.
+Memory requests typically request virtual memory under the hood and it is up to the driver to make sure that virtual memory is mapped to physical memory when and where appropriate.

+The "Bound" bar shows how much memory has been bound to resources.
+If there is substantially more requested memory than bound memory, it may indicate that memory has been requested but is not actually being used by the application.

+The "Committed" bar shows how much memory has been mapped to physical memory.
+If the amount of committed memory is substantially less than the amount of memory requested, it may indicate that there are other tasks running on the system that are consuming memory or the application itself is using more memory than is physically available.

 The middle column shows a series of statistics for the heap memory type, such as where the memory resides (in system or video memory), whether it is mapped